sgotzler/praxis-session/markdown.md

 * There are numerous options for this, some of the most popular include [Sublime](https://www.sublimetext.com/) and [Atom](https://atom.io/), but you can also find several online "live" markdown editors, where you can copy and paste a plain text file, and begin to see your changes rendered as you make them.

+>**NOTE**: For today, if you already have a text-editor feel free to work in that, or otherwise -- grab the plain text copy of the Raymond Williams which I've dropped in the [repo](*link to file page*) and copy and paste it into this in-browser markdown editor: [StackEdit](https://stackedit.io/)--I will be working in *Atom* up here if you want to just follow along with me.
 * **DEMO: marking down a plain text file**
->For today, if you already have a text-editor feel free to work in that, or otherwise -- grab the plain text copy of the Raymond Williams which I've dropped in the [repo](*link to file page*) and copy and paste it into this in-browser markdown editor: [StackEdit](https://stackedit.io/)--I will be working in *Atom* up here if you want to just follow along with me.

 ### Further Resources
 * [Tips on How to Convert PDF to ePUB with *Calibre* and its Settings](https://pdf.iskysoft.com/convert-pdf/convert-pdf-to-epub-with-calibre.html)